always-on/always/README.txt

 for Social Support of Isolated Older Adults (see http://www.cs.wpi.edu/~rich/always).

-The toplevel folder organization of this repository is as follows.
+The toplevel folder organization of this repository is as follows:
-For more information, please see the README.txt files in each folder.

    core - implementation of the core architecture of the agent, which
           includes the collaboration manager, the relationship manager